Dolby Atmos: Headphones

 Dolby Atmos also has headphone implementations for PCs, the Xbox One, the Xbox Series X/S, and mobile phones.
 They work by using audio processing algorithms to convert the Atmos object metadata into a binaural 360° output using the usual two headphone speakers.
 This technique is an improvement on the previous Dolby Headphone technology, allowing infinite channels of sound to be processed into a virtual surround experience.

+With the release of third-generation AirPods in October 2021, Apple added support for Dolby Atmos, branded Spatial Audio, to all AirPods (third-generation and newer), AirPods Pro, AirPods Max, and most headphones marketed under the Beats brand.

+PC computers

 Windows 10 version 1703 ("Creators Update") added platform-level support for spatial sound processing, including Windows Sonic for Headphones and Dolby Atmos for Headphones.
 Dolby Atmos for headphones requires a license to function which can be purchased or redeemed inside the Dolby Access app.
 Some branded headphones designed explicitly to deliver better audio quality exist, but users can use their normal headphones or earphones so long as the decoding device uses Atmos, or the audio track itself has been previously downmixed.

-With the release of third-generation AirPods in October 2021, Apple added support for Dolby Atmos, branded Spatial Audio, to all AirPods (third-generation and newer), AirPods Pro, AirPods Max, and most headphones marketed under the Beats brand.
+For some high-end model PCs, the OEM licensed Dolby Atmos features and fused Dolby related license keys into their UEFI/BIOS; the Dolby related audio drivers are needed to be installed in Windows.

+Since Windows 11, version 24H2, Microsoft no longer bundle Dolby Digital Plus, Dolby True HD and Dolby Atmos decoders.
+The Dolby Access app can be downloaded from Microsoft Store; the free app version includes Dolby decoders and upmixers for home theater devices, but premium features such as virtual surround for headphones or built-in speakers requires a paid or OEM license.

 Smartphones

 Dolby Atmos has smartphone implementations for devices including but not limited to the iPhone XS/XR and later (when running iOS 13 or later) and almost all Samsung smartphones and tablets released after the Samsung Galaxy S9.
 Other smartphones and tablets with Dolby Atmos include the Razer Phone and Razer Phone 2, the ZTE Axon 7, Sony Xperia 1, Lenovo K4 Note, Lenovo Vibe K5 Note, Lenovo K8 Note, Huawei P20, Huawei P30, Poco F3, Realme XT, Realme X2 Pro, Realme 6 Pro, Realme X7 Max, Realme Pad, Nokia 6, OnePlus 7, OnePlus 7T, OnePlus 8 and OnePlus 8T, and Moto G8, Moto G32, and Redmi Note 13 Pro.
 Implementations in phone use both the binaural headphone technology and the dual loudspeaker virtual surround sound implementation, similar to that used in Dolby Atmos TVs and soundbars.
+For smartphones that support Dolby Atmos, the Dolby related license keys and audio drivers must be included in their Board Support Package.

+iPhone (since iPhone 11) can support Dolby Atmos decoding.